Watauga High School

 Watauga High School (WHS) is a public high school in Boone, North Carolina.
 It is part of the Watauga County Schools district.

 History

 Watauga High School was established in 1965, following the consolidation of five Watauga County high schools.
 In 2010, Watauga High School moved to a brand new facility, where it is currently located today.

 Athletics

-Watauga High School offers the following sports for its students:
+Watauga is a member of the North Carolina High School Athletic Association (NCHSAA) and are classified as a 6A school.
+The school is a part of the Northwestern 6A/7A Conference.
+Watauga's school colors are light blue, navy, and white, and its team name is the Pioneers.
+Sports at Watauga include: